Before I learned there was a formal term for this, copywork has been my 6-year-old daughter’s main way of learning to write Chinese and English.

-A lot of parents have told me that they have never heard of copywork, but it’s hardly our original idea.
-The practice just came naturally to our family, and it’s actually been used for centuries!
+A lot of parents have told me that they have never heard of copywork, but it’s actually been practice for centuries.
+While I’ve never seen copywork discussed in the context of bilingual learning, the concept came naturally to our family!

 5 Benefits of copywork for learning how to write Chinese, English, or any language

 Writing is much more complicated than putting pencil to paper.

 For example, Chinese characters have stroke order rules, which can be overwhelming for students who are learning how to express themselves.
 In addition, English spelling is full of irregularities.

 - Copying words from other writers takes the pressure of generating new ideas.
 (Obviously, please don’t plagiarize though!)

 - Instead, the writer can focus on the mechanical aspect of each Chinese stroke and radical component.
 Penmanship can be the focus rather than spelling, grammar, and punctuation.

 - Rather than copying the same English letter or Chinese alphabet in workbooks ad nauseum, the writer can choose the content.
 If the content is meaningful, this can help with memorizing Chinese characters and English spelling.

 - Copying favorite works is also an effective way to encourage your child to read!

 - A child-led writing strategy can significantly boost motivation, skills, and stamina!